samirzjadhav/100-days-of-code/log.md

 ### Day 28: May 24 2022, Tuesday
 **Today's Progress**:Today I worked on adding animations to the game store page, and also learned more about advanced javascript types like arrays and objects.

+### Day 29: May 25 2022, Wednesday
+**Today's Progress**: Today I worked on a http://freecodecamp.com survey form project from a responsive web design. one step closer to getting that certification.